-Applications are invited for a new post of Data Scientist in the MRC Epidemiology Unit, whose main role would be to enhance and extend the functionality of a distributed analysis platform.
+Applications are invited for a new post of Data Scientist/Statistician in the MRC Epidemiology Unit, whose main role would be to enhance and extend the functionality of a distributed analysis platform built on R.

 The MRC Epidemiology Unit is a department within the University of Cambridge's School of Clinical Medicine and is situated within the Institute of Metabolic Science on the Cambridge Biomedical Campus.
 Its mission is to study the genetic, developmental and environmental factors that cause obesity, diabetes and related metabolic disorders and develop strategies for their prevention.
 The Unit benefits from a number of large-scale, cross programme epidemiological studies with detailed datasets allowing a wide range of research from genetics to public health.
 Highly experienced operations teams and other specialist teams support the scientists in the delivery of their research aims.
 This position is based in the Unit's Statistics and Data Science team.

-The successful applicant will have will have a postgraduate qualification (e.g. MSc, PhD) in a relevant subject area (e.g. data science, statistics, engineering).
-Applicants should have demonstrable understanding of, and experience in, the application and programing of statistical functionality in R as part of a software development process.
+The successful applicant will have a postgraduate qualification (e.g. MSc, PhD) in a relevant subject area (e.g. data science, statistics, engineering).
+Applicants should have demonstrable understanding of, and experience in, the application and programing of statistical functionality in R as part of a rigorous software development process.
 While knowledge of epidemiology is not required, candidates should have the capability to understand the scientific, ethical and legal factors that shape the technical platform.
-They will also be able to work within multi-disciplinary teams and explain technical concepts in terms accessible to scientific collaborators.
+They will also be able to work with international multi-disciplinary teams and explain technical concepts in terms accessible to scientific collaborators.